These ingredients are common to all of the variations. The amounts make about 1040 ml of bubble juice.

 - Dishwashing liquid (detergent).
 The dishwashing liquid that you use is critical.
 I generally use Fairy Dishwashing Liquid.
 Similar detergents from Procter and Gamble are available under different names in much of the world (but not everywhere).
 See the Detergent article for recommended detergents.

 - Guar gum (powder).
 The amount of guar gum will influence the ‘feel’ of the mix.
 This recipe is based on guar gum powder that’s sold under the Bob’s Red Mill label.
-I have tried other brands and some work way better than others, while some are a waste of money.
+I have tried other NZ brands and they work sometimes, it is never consistent.
 A pretty wide range of amounts can be used.
 The optimal amount may depend both on personal preference and the brand that you use.
 See more in the Guar Gum article.

 - (optional) Baking powder (or other pH Adjuster).
 Baking powder is slightly acidic (and many brands seem to be slightly buffered) which is beneficial to bubble juice.
 Other pH adjusters can be used, but baking powder is the place to start as nothing works better and it is almost impossible to overdo.
 It improves the soap film strength, bubble longevity and the ease with which the bubbles can be made.
 Baking powder will result in some sediment at the bottom of the container (which is just undissolved cornstarch).
 The sediment has no ill-effect, but some people prefer a sediment-free look.
 If this is the case, you can use one of the other pH adjusters discussed here.
 You can make the bubble juice without these ingredients, but you will find that they improve the juice significantly.